-Lake County School Board, provides the technical infrastructure, computer update, and the maintenance for the campus computers.
-The institution's servers are housed in an equipment room, located on the main campus, which is always locked.
+Lake County School Board (LCSB) provides the technical infrastructure and software updates for the campus computers.
+The institution's servers are housed in a main distribution frame (MDF) room, located on the main campus, which is always locked.
 Access to the equipment room is limited to LTC authorized personnel only.

 A wireless system exists throughout the main and extension campuses allowing faculty to login to the school's intranet in both classroom and lab areas, and a Bring Your Own Device (BYOD) policy has been implemented which provides all students wireless internet access.
-LTC is staffed with one Computer Technician who is capable of designing, setting up, and maintaining the institution's technology infrastructure.
-The wireless system is maintained by the Lake Sumter State College staff at the Instructional Service Center.
+LTC is staffed with one computer support specialist who is capable of designing, setting up, and maintaining the institution's technology infrastructure.
+The wireless system at the ISC - Clermont campus is maintained by the facility owners and the one at the ISC - Lake County Animal Shelter is maintained by the College.